CThu1u-Cyber/CThu1u-Cyber.github.io/_posts/2025-12-19-staged_hsm.md

 ## Attempting to login as `b.morgan` into the SQL Server

 Unfortunately, the attempted login fails due to `b.morgan` having insufficient privileges.

-That means there’s either another set of creds stored on our current targeted system `web.hacksmarter` or we need to try and find a way to run a GodPotato attack to abuse our current user’s `SeImpersonate` privilege.

-I’m going to attempt to test out another armory tool on sliver, before attempting to try manually transfer/execute as well as bypass windows defender.
+We need to dig for more creds.
+We can check out other armory tools to help us in this case.

 ## Local Privilege Escalation : Plaintext Discovery

-After doing some research, I came across this armory tool
+After doing some research, I came across the armory tool:

 ```bash
 sharpup
 ```

 `Sharpup` is a local privilege escalation (LPE) check tool.
-Instead of you manually checking every folder permission and registry key, SharpUp automates the search
+Instead of you manually checking every folder permission and registry key, SharpUp automates the search process.
+More importantly, it checks for any stored AUTOLOGON credentials in the registry!!

-We can run the `audit` flag to run checks and automat the inspection of service permissions, registry configurations, and path hijack opportunities.
+We can run the `audit` flag to do a full check:

-More importantly!
-An AUTOLOGON check!!

 ```bash
 sliver (MIDDLE-CLASS_LEATHER) > sharpup audit